wiremoons/wiremoons.github.io/_posts/2020-05-03-Nim-Fmt-for-Version-Output.md

 So, this is where the `fmt` proc comes in to play.

-It can allow the string variables and long string literals to be combined together for output.
+It can allow the programs *variables* and *long string literals* to be combined together for a screen of output.

 To use the `fmt` proc (as it is not on the `system` module that Nim imports by default) we need to add it to the program to use it.
 This is traditionally done at the start of the program with the key word `import`.

 The string literal to be used then is sent to the `fmt` proc so it can work its magic, and then the whole constructed output is sent to the screen by `echo`.

+**Note:** that any *variables* that are to be included and positioned in the output by `fmt` are placed in the text &mdash; but surrounded by curly braces (ie `{` and `}`).
 A simple example would look as follows:

 ```nim
 # make sure the 'strformat' module is available to our program